codecopy/jsxbin-to-jsx-converter/README.md

 The decoder has only been tested with version 2 jsxbin files (@JSXBIN@ES@2.0@).
 If your file is a different version it is not guaranteed to work.

-# Known Issues
-The decoded code has the following issues:

-* Excessive use of parentheses

 # Tests
 The Tests-Project contains one single test.
 This test decodes all jsxbin-Files found in the testfiles folder comparing them with their jsx-File equivalent, also found in the same folder.